 Sat - Sun, 8:00am - 4:30pm

-Contact the admissions office directly for assistance in completing the registration prerequisites at (323) 728-9636
+Contact the admissions office directly for details and assistance in completing the registration prerequisites at (323) 728-9636